fleet-ai/context/README.md

 context
 ```

-If you have an existing package that already uses they keyword `context`, you can also activate Fleet Context by running:
+If you have an existing package that already uses the keyword `context`, you can also activate Fleet Context by running:

 ```shell
 fleet-context